OgaPrecious/SQL-DATA-CLEANING-PROJECT/README.md

 # SQL-DATA-CLEANING-PROJECT
-🧹 SQL Data Cleaning: Layoffs Dataset This project focuses on cleaning and preparing a real-world dataset containing information about company layoffs.
+# 🧹 SQL Data Cleaning:
+Layoffs Dataset: This project focuses on cleaning and preparing a real-world dataset containing information about company layoffs.
 Using SQL, I performed a series of data wrangling steps to ensure accuracy, consistency, and usability for further analysis or visualization.

 # 📦  Dataset Overview